North America Insurance Telematics Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 - The first UBI initiatives appeared in the United States over a decade ago when Progressive Insurance Company and General Motors Assurance Company (GMAC) coupled GPS technology and cellular systems to give mileage-linked discounts.
 Roadside assistance and vehicle theft recovery were (and still are) frequently bundled with these savings.
 Recent technological advancements have boosted the efficiency and cost of telematics, allowing insurers to track how many miles people drive and how and when they drive.
-As a result, numerous UBI variants, such as Pay-As-You-Drive (PAYD), Pay-How-You-Drive (PHYD), Pay-As-You-Go, and Distance-Based Insurance, have grown in popularity.
+As a result, numerous UBI variants, such as Pay-As-You-Drive (PAYD), Pay-How-You-Drive (PHYD), Pay-As-You-Go, and Distance-Based insurance, have grown in popularity.

-- Usage-based insurance (or UBI) uses a special tracking device (usually placed within a client’s vehicle) to track driving behavior.
-By examining how a driver accelerates, brakes, and corners, the idea is that an insurance company can determine a more appropriate premium for that client.
-Insurance companies who have adopted these programs also examine when a client drives and how much time they spend behind the wheel.
+- Usage-based insurance (or UBI) uses a special tracking device (usually placed within a client's vehicle) to track driving behavior.
+By examining how a driver accelerates, brakes, and corners, the idea is that the insurance company can determine a more appropriate premium for that client.
+Insurance companies that have adopted these programs also examine when a client drives and how much time they spend behind the wheel.

 - In the coming years, the expansion of the vehicle industry is likely to move the usage-based insurance market forward.
 The automotive industry comprises many firms and organizations involved in automobile design, production, marketing, and sale.
 Telematics-driven usage-based insurance appeals to car owners since it offers low premiums for low-risk driving and high premiums for high-risk driving.
 As a result, individuals can significantly reduce their insurance prices by changing their driving behaviors.

 - Light-duty vehicles (LDV) and heavy-duty vehicles (HDV) are the two most common vehicle classes for usage-based insurance (UBI).
 Passenger automobiles with a maximum gross vehicle weight of fewer than 8500 lbs are classified as light-duty vehicles, whereas heavy-duty vehicles have a higher gross vehicle weight.
 OBD-II-based UBI programs, smartphone-based UBI programs, hybrid-based UBI programs, and black-box-based UBI programs are among the several technologies that are utilized in various sorts of packages such as pay-as-you-drive (PAYD), pay-how-you-drive (PHYD), and manage-how-you-drive (MWYD).
 According to BEA, the US auto industry was expected to sell approximately 13.75 million light vehicle units in 2022.
 This figure comprises about 2.9 million passenger cars and just under 10.9 million light trucks delivered at retail.

 To understand key trends, Download Sample Report